School Street schemes in Surrey

 Applications for a temporary exemption must be made before 4pm the day before access is required (if this falls on a Monday, applications must be received by 4pm the previous Friday).

-Details will be shared soon on how to apply for temporary exemption
+Details will be shared soon on how to apply for temporary exemption.

 How a School Street works

-School Streets temporary restrict vehicle access on a road outside schools, creating pedestrian and cycle zones during the morning drop- off and afternoon pick -up times.
+School Streets temporary restrict vehicle access on a road outside schools, creating pedestrian and cycle zones during the morning drop-off and afternoon pick-up times.
 During these set times, only vehicles with an exemption will be permitted to enter the zone.
 Signage will be displayed at each entry and closure point informing drivers of the timed restrictions in place.

-Times of operation for School Streets
+Times of operation for the School Street zone

-The proposed operating times for Farnham Heath End School Street are 8am to 9am and 2pm to 4pm, Monday to Friday, term-time only.
+The proposed operating times for Farnham Heath End School Street are 8am to 9.15am and 2.15pm to 3.30pm, Monday to Friday, term-time only.

 Movement of vehicles already in the School Street when it is in operation